PreibischLab/RS-FISH-Spark/README.md

 ### Local execution <a name="local">
 </a>

-For **local execution** (comparable to efficient multi-threading), compile the repository using `mvn clean package`, which will create a **farjar** in the target directory called `RS-Fish-jar-with-dependencies.jar`.
+For **local execution** (comparable to efficient multi-threading), compile the repository using `mvn clean package`, which will create a **farjar** in the target directory called `RS-FISH-Spark-0.0.2-SNAPSHOT-with-dependencies.jar`.
 You can then execute the [RS-FISH class](https://github.com/PreibischLab/RS-FISH-Spark/blob/main/src/main/java/net/preibisch/rsfish/spark/SparkRSFISH.java) (for large volumes) or the [RS-FISH-IJ class](https://github.com/PreibischLab/RS-FISH-Spark/blob/main/src/main/java/net/preibisch/rsfish/spark/SparkRSFISH_IJ.java) (for many smaller images), for example:

-`java -cp target/RS-Fish-jar-with-dependencies.jar -Xmx20G -Dspark.master=local[8] net.preibisch.rsfish.spark.SparkRSFISH --image=/home/test.n5 --dataset=/N2/s0 --minIntensity=0 --maxIntensity=4096 --anisotropy=0.7 --output=points.csv`
+`java -cp target/RS-FISH-Spark-0.0.2-SNAPSHOT-with-dependencies.jar -Xmx20G -Dspark.master=local[8] net.preibisch.rsfish.spark.SparkRSFISH --image=/home/test.n5 --dataset=/N2/s0 --minIntensity=0 --maxIntensity=4096 --anisotropy=0.7 --output=points.csv`

 *Alternatively, you can import the project into Eclipse and run it from there.*